sourcecrypto/sourcecrypto.github.io/_pages/featured.md

   - image_path: /images/SourceCrypto-discolog.png
     alt: "Digital Rain-B&W"
     title: "Discolog"
-    excerpt: "This is the main index where you can browse all channels of the discord server in one space."
+    excerpt: "This is the main index where you can browse all channels on one page."
     url: "/discolog/"
     btn_label: "Index"
     btn_class: "btn--primary"